NOC-OI/shell-extras/_episodes/03-file-transfer.md

-`-m` is for mirroring with time stamping, infinite recursion depth, and preservation of FTP directory settings `-k` converts links to make them suitable for local viewing `-q` supresses the output to the screen
+`-m` is for mirroring with time stamping, infinite recursion depth, and preservation of FTP directory settings `-k` converts links to make them suitable for local viewing `-q` suppresses the output to the screen

 The above command can also save the clone the contents of one domain to another if we are using ssh or sshfs to access a webserver.